nawras-bh/test/base_image/README.md

 ## Prerequisites

--Docker
+> Docker

--An Azure subscription
+> An Azure subscription

--A service principal
+> A service principal

--An azure storage account for tracking terraform remote backend state.
+> An azure storage account for tracking terraform remote backend state.

--git
+> git